Verdon Gorge facts

 Verdon Gorge hiking

 There are quite a few treks available, but there are three classic routes that are sure to knock your socks off.
 The best of these is the Starting Point du Sentier Blanc-Martel, which will take you on a long and exciting adventure around some of the most stunning areas.
+This really is one of the best hikes in Europe!

 You may even catch the shadows of climbers as they make their way up the steep edges, and there are plenty of places on each route to stop for a quick picnic.